ENCODE-DCC/snovault/docs/embedding-and-indexing.rst

     lab.pi.principals_allowed.*
 ]

+As a word of caution, be careful of using `.*`, because it can drastically increase the scope of invalidation needed for a given item by adding many more items to the `linked_uuids` list.
+This will be covered in-depth later in this document and in the invalidation document (./invalidation.rst).

-The next embed, award.title, is a terminal field.
+The next embed, 'award.title', has a terminal field.
 This means we are only interested in embedding the 'title' field for award, but we will automatically add @id, principals_allowed, link_id, display_title, and uuid to get some baseline information for the object.
 Thus, 'award.title' expands to:

 [
     award.title,